The Insight Therapy practice environment is comfortable, tranquil and private. With onsite parking and indoor and outdoor settings.

 My supervision approach is collaborative and builds on the supervisee’s current learning, experience and sense of professional identity.

-I have a particular passion for supervising school counsellors having worked for some time in secondary schools and I can be available to in a consultation capacity around school-based wellbeing programmes, pastoral systems and processes.
+I have a particular passion for supervising school counsellors having worked for some time in secondary schools and I can be available in a consultation capacity around school-based wellbeing programmes, pastoral systems and processes.